Stress is a response we have towards challenging or difficult situations that come up in life.

 Step 2

-What things help you cope with this load of stressors?
+Think about what things help you cope with this load of stressors?
 What coping strategies help you at the moment to slow yourself down?
-This might be breathing techniques or taking a break from a task or knocking out one or two stressors by completing a task.
+This might be breathing techniques, or taking a break from a task, or knocking out one or two stressors by completing a task.

-Steps 1 and 2 are about managing stressors in a tangible way but sometimes it can be very overwhelming and you need a second person outside of the situation to help talk through possible strategies.
+Steps 1 and 2 are about managing stressors in a tangible way.
+However, sometimes it can be very overwhelming.
+That’s when you need a second person outside of the situation to help talk through possible strategies.

 Wanting to reach out for some support?